redmer/rdf-geopackage/README.md

 Install using NPM locally `npm install --global @rdmr-eu/rdf-geopackage` as a command line tool.

 Check if it's installed correctly with `rdf-geopackage --help`.
-That should return the following help info.
+That should return the following help info:

 ```man
 Generate RDF from an OGC GeoPackage with rdf-geopackage